Rights and Responsibilities

 - Make the syllabus and other class materials available in alternative format upon request

 - Suggested Language for Syllabi for Students with Disabilities

 ASU students with disabilities have the right to:

 - Receive equal education as students without disabilities

 - Receive reasonable academic and non-academic accommodations

 ASU students with disabilities have the responsibility to:

-- Request academic accommodations from the Student Disability Coordinator each semester they are needed
+- Request academic accommodations from the Student Accessibility Coordinator each semester they are needed

-- Provide the Student Disability Coordinator with all documents necessary to obtain accommodations
+- Provide the Student Accessibility Coordinator with all documents necessary to obtain accommodations

 - Deliver the accommodations letters to their professors